Basics of Wicca

 Wiccans try not to take more from nature than they need to, and try to heal her if the need arises.
-The best way to start - for non-Wiccan, too - is by recycling and conserving water.
+The best way to start--for non-Wiccans, too--is living by the 3 R's (reduce, reuse, recycle) and conserving water.

 Wiccans realize that humans are a part of nature and strive to be one with nature.
 Wiccans view nature as reflecting the Divine as Deity is manifest in nature.
 We recognize that we are merely human and that we can't control the actions of everyone, but we do what we can on our part to help the environment.